 The EFRJ met the Council of Europe European Committee on Crime Problems (CDPC, through the Council for Penological Co-operation, PC-CP), continued its cooperation through projects with the International Juvenile Justice Observatory (IJJO) and the Academy of European Law (ERA), developed a new project proposal with the European Forum for Urban Safety (EFUS) and the Belgian support service for victims of traffic offenses (Rondpunt) and built contacts with the EU RAN network.
 We also kept contacts and participated on events of Victim Support Europe (VSE) and the International Institute of Restorative Practices (IIRP Europe).
 We continue our membership within the EU FRA Fundamental Rights Platform.
-We continued our collaborations with the European Family Justice Center Alliance (EFJCA), EQUINET, OSCE and Penal Reform International.
+We continued our collaborations with the AGE Platform Europe on victims of elder abuse.
+In 2017 we established new contacts with the European Family Justice Center Alliance (EFJCA), EQUINET, OSCE and Penal Reform International.
 With the OSCE we worked on a side event planned for the OSCE Supplementary Human Dimension Meeting (SHDM) on Access to justice in Vienna between 17 and 18 July, in cooperation with our members in Austria, IRKS and